-The long-term expected return on plan assets is reviewed as part of regular experience studies prepared every four or five years for PERA.
-Recently, this assumption has been reviewed more frequently.
-The most recent analyses were outlined in presentations to PERA's Board on November 20, 2020.
+The long-term expected return on plan assets is reviewed as part of regular experience studies prepared every four to five years for PERA.
+Recently this assumption has been reviewed more frequently.
+The most recent analyses were outlined in the Experience Study report dated October 28, 2020.

-Several factors were considered in evaluating the long-term rate of return assumption for the HCTF, including long-term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed for each major asset class.
-These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
+Several factors are considered in evaluating the long-term rate of return assumption, including long-term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed for each major asset class.
+These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentages and then adding expected inflation.

-As of the most recent adoption of the long-term expected rate of return by the PERA Board, the target asset allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:
+The PERA Board first adopted the 7.25 percent long-term expected rate of return as of November 18, 2016.
+Following an asset/liability study, the Board reaffirmed the assumed rate of return at the Board's November 15, 2019, meeting, to be effective January 1, 2020.
+As of the most recent reaffirmation of the long-term rate of return, the target asset allocation and best estimates of geometric real rates of return for each major asset class are summarized in the table as follows:

+Target 30 Year Expected Geometric

-Asset Class Target Allocation 30 Year Expected Geometric Real Rate of Return
+Asset Class Allocation Real Rate of Return

 Global Equity 54.00% 5.60%

 Fixed Income 23.00% 1.30%

 Private Equity 8.50% 7.10%

 Real Estate 8.50% 4.40%

 Alternatives 6.00% 4.70%

 Total 100.00%

-In setting the long-term expected rate of return, projections employed to model future returns provide a range of expected long-term returns that, including expected inflation, ultimately support a long-term expected rate of return assumption of 7.25%.
+Note: In setting the long-term expected rate of return, projections employed to model future returns provide a range of expected long-term returns that, including expected inflation, ultimately support a long-term expected nominal rate of return assumption of 7.25 percent.

-Sensitivity of the Estes Park Local Marketing District proportionate share of the net OPEB liability to changes in the Health Care Cost Trend Rates.
+Sensitivity of the District's proportionate share of the net OPEB liability to changes in the Health Care Cost Trend Rates.

 The following presents the net OPEB liability using the current health care cost trend rates applicable to the PERA benefit structure, as well as if it were calculated using health care cost trend rates that are one percentage point lower or one percentage point higher than the current rates:

-1% Decrease in Trend Rates Current Trend Rates 1% Increase in Trend Rates Initial PERACare Medicare trend rate 7.10% 8.10% 9.10% Ultimate PERACare Medicare trend rate 3.50% 4.50% 5.50% Initial Medicare Part A trend rate 2.50% 3.50% 4.50% Ultimate Medicare Part A trend rate 3.50% 4.50% 5.50% Net OPEB Liability \$72,609 \$74,535 \$76,778
+1% Decrease in Trend Rates Current Trend Rates 1% Increase in Trend Rates Initial PERACare Medicare trend rate 3.50% 4.50% 5.50% Ultimate PERACare Medicare trend rate 3.50% 4.50% 5.50% Initial Medicare Part A trend rate 2.75% 3.75% 4.75% Ultimate Medicare Part A trend rate 3.50% 4.50% 5.50% Net OPEB Liability \$ 67,277 \$ 69,266 \$ 71,570